NexPlayer/Android-SDK/advanced.md

 The pitch of audio in content is adjusted compared to the original pitch of the audio.
 SettingiPitchIndex= 0 will not change the pitch, but with each integer step, the pitch will be adjusted by another semitone.

-For example, if the original audio has a pitch of C, then with iPitchIndex= 1, the new pitch set will be a semitone higher than the original, or C sharp (D flat).
-Similarly,  if the pitch is to be lower than the original, iPitchIndex should be set to a negative value (in particular, for original audio with a pitch of C, iPitchIndex= -2 will change the pitch to A sharp (B flat)).
+For example, if the original audio has a pitch of C, then withiPitchIndex= 1, the new pitch set will be a semitone higher than the original, or C sharp (D flat).
+Similarly, if the pitch is to be lower than the original,iPitchIndex should be set to a negative value (in particular, for original audio with a pitch of C,iPitchIndex= -2 will change the pitch to A sharp (B flat)).

 **Parameters**